jbrucker/guessing-game/README.md

 This is a simple guessing game with a form-based graphical user-interface using JavaFX.
 JavaFX is a set of classes and tools for creating graphical applications.
 JavaFX is included in the Java API and Java Development Kit.
-There is a separate visual editor named *SceneBuilder* for creating the user interface.
-See below for how to get SceneBuilder.

 JavaFX defines the UI as a FXML file (a kind of XML) that describes what components are in the UI and how to lay them out.
 You can also create or modify the JavaFX UI using Java code, which is useful in some apps.

-To visually layout the UI and set properties, there is visual editor named *SceneBuilder* that you install separately.
+To visually layout the UI and set properties, use a visual editor named *SceneBuilder* that you must install separately.
 SceneBuilder integrates with most IDE (Eclipse, Netbeans, IntelliJ).
-When you use SceneBuilder to design a UI, SceneBuilder saves (or reads) the layout as an FXML file.
+When you use SceneBuilder to design a UI, SceneBuilder saves the layout as an FXML file.
 The FXML file also has a reference to a *Controller* class that handles events from UI components.
 Putting the UI definition in an FXML file (instead of Java code) is similar to the way Android and .Net applications define user interfaces.

 ## Overview of GUI App Design

-Applications with a graphical user interface (GUI) divide the code into these components, based on functionality:
+Applications with a graphical user interface (GUI) divide the code into components, based on functionality:

 * **User Interface** or **View** contains visual components, layout, and formatting of the UI.
-* **Controller** handle events from the View, updates the View, and acts as a bridge between the View and the Model.
+* **Controller** handles events from the View, updates the View, and acts as a bridge between the View and the Model.
 * **Model** contains the logic and code for the application.
 It usually has no knowledge of the View and Controller, but responds to requests (method calls) from them.
 The Model typically consists of many classes and may itself be divided into components or layers.

 And one other class: